francoriformato/buggyCodes/README.md

 /add/stats is another route linked to buttons just for testing the graph in the Dashboard page.
 This route make use of express' query params and it's called with /add/stats?statistic=STATISTIC_NAME.
 The STATISTIC_NAME can be exercises, logic, speed or creativity.
 Those values are shown in a visual form thanks to the graph rendered in index.ejs.
 By using this route, we can upgrade by one those stats and see the graph changing in the Dashboard page.
 Of course, also this route should be linked to actions in game, but it's actually linked to the 4 buttons (one for each statistic) just to test its functionality.

+### Offline behaviour

+When the page is running in offline mode, we can notice it thanks to the <h6> in the upper right.
+It will say "You're offline" and in the leaderboard section of the dashboard page there will be a warning that says "Your leaderboard may not be updated!
+You're offline."
+When in offline mode, the pages of the website will still be available but the content will not be updated with the server.

 ### AJAX Methodology + jQuery